AkashStatus/BankApp/README.md

  - is_deposited: {type: Boolean ,default: false},
  - is_withdrawal: {type: Boolean, default: false}

-###transaction Api     (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)
+### transaction Api     (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)

-  ####Add transaction   (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)
+  #### Add transaction   (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)
    Steps :
    1. take the details from request Body and save it in transaction Collection
    2. Now find the net_balance in account collection and update it with transaction amount

-  ####get transaction by transaction id (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)
+  #### Get transaction by transaction id (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)
    Steps:
    1. find the transaction from transaction collection belonging to transaction id
    2. send the found transaction in response body

-  ####Delete Transaction belonging to a user  (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)
+  #### Delete Transaction belonging to a user  (path to file : workSpaceFolder/Microservice/CustomerService/routes/transaction.js)
    Steps:
    1. find the transaction from transaction collection belonging to transaction id
    2. send the found transaction array in response body